Traveling the Rocky Treatment Path With Parkinson’s

 Anyone affected by Parkinson’s disease knows how challenging and debilitating it can be, especially as the condition advances from early to late stage.
 People diagnosed with Parkinson’s, as well as their care partners, often wonder what their treatment journey will look like once they learn of their diagnosis, especially given the nature of their disease.

 We wanted to understand what that treatment journey with Parkinson’s looks like, so we asked our community members to share their experience.
-For the Parkinson’s Disease In America 2019 survey, we gathered insights from 1,411 people who are currently living with the disease and 309 caregivers.
-Below are some highlights from what our community shared with us.
+For the 2019 Parkinson’s Disease In America Survey, we gathered insights from:

-From research, we know that exercise and staying active is extremely important among people with Parkinson’s (PwP) to help manage symptoms.
-We also know that a portion of patients may decide to have a surgical procedure, such as deep brain stimulation, to help manage symptoms as well.
+Respondents who had Parkinson's felt that exercise and staying active were extremely important to help manage symptoms.
+Some decided to have a surgical procedure, such as deep brain stimulation, to help manage symptoms.
 All of these options should be discussed with a doctor prior to starting any new treatment.

 There are a number of ways to cope with a Parkinson’s diagnosis beyond taking medication.
-Many consider these options for coping as part of their overall “treatment” plan.
+Many consider these coping options part of their overall “treatment” plan.
 These coping methods are built into their everyday lifestyle and routine to help them feel better overall.

 Medication management with Parkinson’s

-Although there’s a number of options to be considered as part of one’s treatment plan, it’s usually inevitable that treatment will include medication as well.
+Although there are a number of options to be considered, most treatment plans will include medication as well.

 Oftentimes, treatment means taking multiple medications at the same time every single day.
-For example, 24 percent of respondents reported taking 5 or more carbidopa/levodopa pills a day alone.
-This can be a daunting task when there’s a number of medications to take, those medications are taken at different times during the day, and the person with Parkinson’s may be experiencing cognitive issues, such as forgetfulness.
+For example, 24 percent of respondents reported taking 5 or more carbidopa/levodopa pills a day.
+This can be a daunting task when there are a number of medications to take, those medications are taken at different times during the day, and the person with Parkinson’s may be experiencing cognitive issues, such as forgetfulness.

 Side effects of medications

-In addition to the difficult task of remembering to take medications at the same time each day, many PwP also have to deal with side effects from those medications.
+In addition to the difficult task of remembering to take medications at the same time each day, many people with Parkinson's also have to deal with side effects from those medications.

 The increasing cost of medications